 Regulatory Technology (RegTech)

 Most RegTechs are services and tools using Big Data and Cloud Computing to enhance a company’s ability to monitor, report, and comply with regulatory requirements.
-These startups use AI and predictive analytics to automate compliance tasks, reduce risk fraud, perfect authentication and identity management.
-Global banking regulations are becoming ever complex to tackle cybercrime and other sophisticated threats.
-RegTechs enable banks to increase transparency and consistency, while lowering the cost of compliance.
+These startups use AI and predictive analytics to automate compliance tasks, reduce risk fraud, and perfect authentication and identity management.
+Global banking regulations are becoming ever-complex to tackle cybercrime and other sophisticated threats.
+RegTechs enable banks to increase transparency and consistency while lowering the cost of compliance.

 Biometrics

 Biometric technologies are often seen as the holy grail of data safety and security.
 They use physically unique features of an individual, including fingerprints, face, voice, retina, and other forms of recognition to enhance security and identity verification.
-With biometric devices, banks are able to safeguard their users, prevent cybercrimes, and identity theft better than ever.
+With biometric devices, banks are able to safeguard their users and prevent cybercrime, and identity theft better than ever.

 Open Banking